 If you’re running KDE as your desktop environment you’re already good to go.
 If you’re more into Gnome go ahead and install GSConnect shell extension.
 There even seem to be very early versions for Windows and MacOSX available.

-If you’re running a firewall on your desktop make sure to open ports 1714-1746 for tcp and udp.
+If a firewall is activated on your desktop make sure to open ports 1714-1746 for tcp and udp.
 In case it’s ufw you’re running:

 See the documentation here.